telerik/fiddler-everywhere-docs/advanced-techniques/tooling/changing-user-agent.md

 [A "Set User-Agent Chrome Windows" rule as FARX file](https://github.com/telerik/fiddler-everywhere/rules/tooling/changing-user-agent-chrome-windows)

-### Creating a "Set User-Agent Chrome Mac" Rule for Chrome Browser on macOS
+## Creating a "Set User-Agent" Rule for Chrome Browser on macOS

-To create a "Set User-Agent Chrome Mac" rule, set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Set User-Agent Chrome Mac" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- The HTTP Request header `user-agent` must be set with a wildcard value
+- The HTTP Request header `user-agent` must be set with the following value

     ```bash
     Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36
     ```

-- The HTTP Request header `sec-ch-ua-platform` must be set with a wildcard value `"Mac"`.
+- The HTTP Request header `sec-ch-ua-platform` must be set with a value `"Mac"`.

 - The last `Update Response Body` action must use regular expression to match